-The next thing I did was research online and talked to a few people I know about the challenges of digital evangelism.
+The next thing I did was research online and talk to a few people I know about the challenges of digital evangelism.

-After my research, it was clear to me that I had to provide solutions to the problems many churches and faith-based nonprofits were facing when taking their ministries online.
+After my research, it was clear that I had to provide solutions to the problems many churches and faith-based nonprofits were facing when taking their ministries online.

 Validate your niche idea

-Without validation, you run a risk of investing time and money into something people don't need.
+Without validation, you risk investing time and money into something people don't need.

 One of the mistakes I noticed many people making was that they did digital evangelism precisely the way they did offline evangelism, and that did not work.